rossant/rossant.github.io/content/2016-02-01-pelican-github.md

 When you'll run a container based on this image, you'll have to mount your repository as a data volume so that the Docker container has access to it.

-Build your container with `docker build -t yourname/pelican .`.
+Build your container with `docker build -t yourname/pelican .` (note the trailing dot!).
 This will download the Python 3 image and build an image with your Dockerfile instructions.

 Next step is to [upload the image to your Dockerhub account](https://docs.docker.com/engine/userguide/dockerrepos/) with `docker login` and `docker push yourname/pelican`.
 Travis CI will download it and use it to build your website.